Everclear (band): Line-up changes and Welcome to the Drama Club (2004–2009)

-Invisible Stars, 1990s nostalgia touring and Black Is the New Black (2010–present)
+Invisible Stars, 1990s nostalgia touring and Black Is the New Black (2010–2024)

 The band entered the studio in 2011 to begin work on both a new forthcoming studio album and to record an album of cover songs and new versions of past hits.
 The album entitled Return to Santa Monica was released on September 27, 2011.
 The band released Extended Versions on August 16, 2011, which contained 10 live songs recorded on October 15, 2010, in Seattle, WA at the Historic Columbia City Theatre.
 On May 7, 2011, Alexakis announced on the band's Twitter page that keyboardist Josh Crawley had rejoined the band.
 Crawley left again in 2016.

 In June 2012, Everclear released their first album of new material in six years, entitled Invisible Stars.
 In support of the album, Alexakis announced the Summerland Tour, a '90s nostalgia tour featuring Everclear themselves, Sugar Ray, Lit, Marcy Playground, and the Gin Blossoms.
 In 2013 the Summerland Tour returned, this time consisting of Everclear, Live, Filter, and Sponge.
 Everclear announced Summerland 2014 consisting of Everclear, Eve 6, Soul Asylum, and Spacehog.
 During the 2014 Summerland tour, Everclear announced a forthcoming album release, and included in their set lists for the tour a new song to be on the new album.
 The resulting album, Black is the New Black, was released in April 2015.

-They have not released an album since then, but still continue to tour with bands such as Marcy Playground and Stone Temple Pilots.
+They had not released another studio album for more than a decade, but continued to tour with bands such as Marcy Playground and Stone Temple Pilots.

 A live album was recorded at the Whisky a Go Go on December 1, 2022, commemorating the band's 30th anniversary.
-The album, Live At The Whisky A Go Go, was released on September 8, 2023 via Sunset Blvd Records.
+The album, Live at the Whisky a Go Go, was released on September 8, 2023 via Sunset Blvd Records.
+Shortly after the release, Alexakis noted that while was still interesting in releasing new Everclear music, it would be in the form of songs or potentially EPs, and that he had no interest in making further full albums.
+Everclear toured earlier in the year with support from Lit and Marcy Playground.

+Upcoming tenth studio album (2025–present)

+In September 2025, Alexakis announced he had reversed course, and had begun work on writing a new Everclear album around the start of 2025.
+He had six songs written, and many partial ideas for further songs.
+When asked why he changed his mind on recording another album, he explained that he was inspired to speak out about the political and societal climate of 2025.
+He revealed plans to record it in early 2026, in hopes of releasing it later that same year.